dotnet-social/community/README.md

 The goal is to share as most details as possible **in public** with other people to gather ideas, help and suggestions about the management of this mastodon instance.

-This community is small, only maintained for now a few persons: [@tbolon](https://github.com/tbolon) as main admin and [@hmhackmaster](https://github.com/hmhackmaster) as co-admin, but I found the idea of having a community on a @dotnet.social domain interesting, so I decided to take the bait.
+This community maintained for now by a few persons: [@tbolon](https://github.com/tbolon) as main admin and [@hmhackmaster](https://github.com/hmhackmaster) as co-admin

+I (@tbolon) found the idea of having a community on a @dotnet.social domain interesting, so I decided to take the bait.
 Not because people should only speak about .NET here, but as a statement that .NET is part of our work-life and that we are proud of that.
 It does not suggest that we should be narrow-minded or not interested in other technologies.
 In fact, I expect the complete opposite: to be curious, open-minded, and interested in all talks about our day-to-day domain: coding and technologies.

 ## Ask for help

-I encourage you to participate in this repository if you have any resources, knowledge, energy or just time and motivation to help me and this community.
+We encourage you to participate in this repository if you have any resources, knowledge, energy or just time and motivation to help me and this community.

 * Create [issues](https://github.com/dotnet-social/community/issues) if you have detected problems, want to ask questions or suggest ideas
-* Use [mastodon](https://dotnet.social/home), mention me at [styx31@dotnet.social](https://dotnet.social/@styx31) or [hmhackmaster@boldcity.social](https://boldcity.social/@HMHackmaster).
+* Use [mastodon](https://dotnet.social/home), mention one admin, either [styx31@dotnet.social](https://dotnet.social/@styx31) or [hmhackmaster@boldcity.social](https://boldcity.social/@HMHackmaster).
+* If you want to be volunteer to help, for example for moderation, reach one of the admins.
 * Use discord to discuss in a less formal and more real-time way: https://discord.gg/Cn3HHqMyWK

-## Content

-We are looking for volunteers to help writing rules, discuss content, proof-reading, manage rules and bring more content to this repository and this organization.

-Even (and firstly) rewrite this readme to correct all grammar mistakes!

 ## Technical details